fletchjp/MERG-Arduino-Software/README.md

  I now have a module CANDUE which is now working.

  This branch is now developing and I have a second DUE because there is some interesting possibilities to develop functional software using FC++.
 This will not work on the AVRs (ordinary Arduinos) as the library support is different.
 This can be overcome by using ArduinoSTL.

+ I will need an update to the CBUSSAM3X8E library (not released) before I can do long events on the DUE.
+In the meantime it will work with the current release of CBUS, 1.1.15.

+  I now have an update of the Arduino CBUS and CBUSSAM3X8E libraries to handle long events.
+This is working and I can start testing on the long event code.

  ## Logos